YoshiiShell/PC-Optimization/preperation.md

 This BIOS can be updated in a couple ways.
 However the easiest (excluding updating it after OS installation) is through a flash update on a USB stick.

-I'd recommend updating through OS unless you need to do it before.
+I'd recommend updating through OS unless you absolutely have to do it before.
 Like if your CPU is unsupported without a BIOS update.
 In this case:

 ### Do this only if you are comfortable to do this!